Working Papers

 of manufacturing.
 Yet, when sectoral data are used, a one standard deviation

-increment in the Rule of Law indicator results in an increase of the overall
+increment in the Rule of Law indicator results in an increase of the overall value

-that sectoral transformation is grounded on good institutional quality.
+sectoral transformation is grounded on good institutional quality.

 Keywords: Sectoral organization of output, employment shares,